MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-print-picking-list.md

 ---
-title: Print an Inventory Picking List from a Sales Order
+title: Print Inventory Picking List from Sales Order
 description: You can print an inventory picking list directly from a sales order, sales, invoice, and other outbound sales documents.
 author: SorenGP
 ms.service: dynamics365-business-central